 Kim is certified in Internal Family Systems Therapy and Imago Relationship Therapy.
 Plus, she is trained in the Gottman and Prepare-Enrich therapy methodologies.

 Kim is carrying on a family heritage of world-class counseling to represent the next generation.
 Her parents, Harville Hendrix and Helen LaKelly Hunt, created Imago Relationship Therapy and are New York Times bestselling authors of Getting The Love You Want and Keeping the Love You Find, among other works.
 Her aunt—teacher, and broadcaster June Hunt—is the founder of the international biblical counseling ministry, Hope For The Heart and is the author of more than a dozen books and a 100-volume Biblical Counseling Keys library that's been translated into 27 languages.

-A Dallas native, Kim lives in Southern California with her husband, Ken, a government professor and Director of the Rose Institute at Claremont McKenna College, and their daughter, Jenna June.
+A Dallas native and raised in Manhattan, Kim lives in Southern California with her husband, Ken, a government professor and Director of the Rose Institute at Claremont McKenna College, and their daughter, Jenna June.
 Kim and Ken enjoy parenting, volunteering, gardening, spending time with friends and family, and extending hospitality at their home.